wintercounter/ccss/web/docs/introduction/some-story.md

 It started to look too much, too crowded, too cluttered.
 This gave the first glimpse of the idea, we started to joke about using letters instead.
 Actually, why not?!
-I started to create a sample solution and it actually felt good.
+I started to create a sample solution and it felt good.

 **It's not the same as using letters for variable naming!** It is almost completely the same flow as writing regular CSS using auto-complete: